nspin/dotfiles/README.md

 #### Annoying Things

-*   To build YouCompleteMe's third_party stuff on nixos, run scripts/vimNixosSetup.sh, and make sure that nixpkgs.pkgs.python27 is in the user environment.
+*   To build YouCompleteMe's `third_party` stuff on nixos, run `scripts/vimNixosSetup.sh`, and make sure that `nixpkgs.pkgs.python27` is in the user environment.